acefael/gwcseed/readme.md

 # Motivation

 For performance reasons it is useful to seed GeoWebCache cached WMS layers.
-Seeting a whole layer is an option, in case you can configure the area of interest as the gridSubset in the layer configuration.
+Seeding a whole layer is an option, in case you can configure the area of interest as the gridSubset in the layer configuration.

 If you want to seed dispersed areas, or want to automate the seeding process, then this tool is for you.